-On the changing role of the stratosphere on the tropospheric ozone budget: 1979-2010 P.T.
-Griffiths^{1,2}, J. Keeble^{1,2}, Y.M.
-Shin1, N.L.
+On the changing role of the stratosphere on the tropospheric ozone budget:

+P.T.
+Griffiths^{1,2}, J.M.
+Keeble^{1,2}, Y. Matthew Shin1, N.L.
 Abraham^{1,2}, A.T.

 Archibald^{1,2} and J.A.
 Pyle^{1,2}

-- 1Chemistry Dept, Cambridge University, Lensfield Road, Cambridge, U.K. - 7 National Centre for Atmospheric Science, Cambridge University, U.K. - 9 Corresponding author: Paul Griffiths (paul.griffiths@ncas.ac.uk)
+1Chemistry Dept, Cambridge University, Lensfield Road, Cambridge, U.K.

+2National Centre for Atmospheric Science, Cambridge University, U.K.

+Corresponding author: Paul Griffiths (paul.griffiths@ncas.ac.uk)

-11 Abstract
+Abstract

 We study the evolution of tropospheric ozone over the period 1979-2010 using a chemistry-climate model employing a stratosphere-troposphere chemistry scheme.
-By running with specified dynamics, the key feedback of composition on meteorology is suppressed, isolating the chemical response.
-By using historical forcings and emissions, interactions between processes are realistically represented.
-We use the model to assess how the ozone responds over time and to investigate model responses and trends.
-We find that the CFC-driven decrease in stratospheric ozone plays a significant role in the tropospheric ozone burden.
-Over the period 1979-1994, the decline in transport of ozone from the stratosphere, partially offsets an emissions-driven increase in tropospheric ozone production.
-From 1994-2010, despite a levelling off in emissions increased stratosphere-to-troposphere transport of ozone drives a small increase in the tropospheric ozone burden.
-These results have implications for the impact of future stratospheric ozone recovery on air quality and radiative forcing.
+By running with specified dynamics, the key feedback of composition on meteorology is constrained, isolating the chemical response.
+By using historical forcings and emissions representative, interactions between processes realistically are We use the model to ask how the ozone responds over time and to represented. investigate model responses, sensitivities, feedbacks and trends.
+We find that the CFCdriven decrease in stratospheric ozone plays a significant role in the tropospheric ozone burden.
+Over the period 1979-1994, the decline in transport of ozone from the stratosphere partially offsets an emissions-driven increase in tropospheric ozone production.
+From 1994-2010, stratospheric ozone recovery, and a levelling off in emissions, effect a small increase in the tropospheric ozone burden. have implications for the impact of future stratospheric ozone recovery on air quality and radiative forcing.